wgd-modular/loewenzahnhonig-firmware/smoodge-delay/README.md

 The Delay Time control will change the delay time as a division or multiplication of the delay time set by the input clock.
 Note, if you turn on the module without giving it a clock the default delay time is 1 second.
-If you imagine the knob goes from 0 to 10, below you will find the divisions/multiplications the corespond to each number on the dial.
+If you imagine the knob goes from 0 to 10, below you will find the divisions/multiplications that corespond to each number on the dial.

 - 0: /8
 - 1: /4